ambiguousname/ambiguousname.github.io/_drafts/oblivion-in-minecraft.md

 title: Porting Oblivion's Terrain to Minecraft
 ---

-The Oblivion Remaster has ensorcelled me<!--more-->[^oblivion].
+The Oblivion Remaster has ensorceled me<!--more-->[^oblivion].
 As [some](https://www.pcgamer.com/games/the-elder-scrolls/hot-damn-the-oblivion-remaster-is-125-gb-2600-percent-heavier-than-the-original-game-from-2006/) [headlines](https://www.polygon.com/news/562217/the-elder-scrolls-4-oblivion-remastered-released) mention, there is no remake of the game's core data.
 Unreal Engine 5 is handling most of the rendering, while Gamebryo .
 Underneath *all* of these intersecting game engines, there are still the core `.esm` and `.esp` files.

 [^oblivion]: After I finished playing Skyrim, along with finishing ALL of the DLCs, I tried turning back to Oblivion.
 I couldn't really make it work, as it just felt so different from Skyrim that going back-to-back on Elder Scrolls titles didn't feel great.
 The Oblivion Remaster gave me a handy excuse to revisit all of this.